Searching records

 });

-In this example, records that have the label "movies" in the labels column will have the factor of 5 added to their relevancy score.
+In the above example, records that have the value action in the genre column will receive a boost factor of 5 added to their relevancy score.

-The date booster allows boosting the relevancy of records that have a date in a column depending on the proximity of the date to a particular date.
-This can be used to boost, for example, more recent articles.
+The date booster allows boosting the relevancy of records that have a date in a column depending on the proximity of the matching date to a provided date.
+This can be used to boost, for example, more recent movies added to the database.
+In the below example we'll use Xata's internal xata.createdAt object that is available on all records.

 tables: [